open-component-model/ocm/docs/reference/ocm_transfer_commontransportarchive.md

 resources will potentially be localized, mapped to component version local resources in the target repository.
 This behaviour can be further influenced by specifying a transfer script with the <code>script</code> option family.

+It the option <code>--stop-on-existing</code> is given together with the <code>--recursive</code>
+option, the recursion is stopped for component versions already existing in the target repository.
+This behaviour can be further influenced by specifying a transfer script with the <code>script</code> option family.

 If the <code>--uploader</code> option is specified, appropriate uploaders